 Sorting is one of the most common tasks in the daily use of Excel.
 You need to perform various sorts; sort multiple columns, sort dates, sort data chronologically, and many more.
 Today we are going to show you how to sort duplicates in Excel.
 For this session, we are using Excel 2019, you can use your preferred version.

-2 Easy Ways to Sort Duplicates in Excel
+How to Sort Duplicates in Excel (2 Easy Ways)

 First things first, let’s get to know about the workbook which is the base of today’s examples.